Last updated on June 30th, 2019 at 01:47 am

-This week, my heart goes out to Nepal, one of many places I’ve wandered with my family through my traveling years as a “Wandering Kiwi.”
+Today, my heart is in Nepal, one of many places I’ve wandered with my family through my traveling years as a “Wandering Kiwi.”
 We’ve trekked around the Namche Bazaar, explored Patan and hiked the Annapurna Base Camp.

 It’s heartbreaking to witness.